Skip to main content

 Trethevy Quoit

 Trethevy Quoit Trethevy Quoit is considered a meg alithic structure and is located in Cornwall.
-The site is owned and managed by t he Cornwall Heritage Trust.
+The site is owned and managed by the Cornwall Heritage Trust.
 The stones are about two kilometres from other monuments such as The Hurlers, The Pipers, Craddock Moor stone circle, and Rillaton Barrow.
 Coordinates 50.493181,-4.455449 Description The structure is made up of six stone slabs.
 One slab caps the others and has a hole to one side.
 Another small, rectangular stone is considered the seventh stone and entrance stone that can be moved for access.
 It has been suggested that the stones were covered, which would be quite normal for a building used as a gnomon.
 The purpose would be to eliminate excess light and could have been used during the day.
 Treth evy Quoit is located on a slightly raised area surrounded by seven hills.
 The average elevation of the site is 221 metres.
 The gnomon was likely used for stargazing, aligning with a star or celestial object.
-Analysis The monum
+Analysis The monumen

 Grey Wethers